 BlendEd courses are interactive with significant time working online individually and in small groups, in occasional virtual class meetings, and with a minimum of three to five face-to-face sessions.
 These sessions will occur outside regular school hours and may occur on weekends.
 The face-to-face sessions may be held at one of the partner schools or at a specific location relating to the class topic.
 Three Urban Juniors and/or Seniors will be given spots for each of the courses.
 Note that for Urban students, the BlendEd course will overlap for a short period of time with either your winter or spring term classes.
-For additional information, please click here for a Q&A or email Urban's BlendEd site coordinator Stacie Muñoz.
+For additional information, please email Urban's BlendEd site coordinator Stacie Muñoz.

 Course List for 2018-19

 (Note: most Bay Area BlendEd courses are based on a semester schedule.
 For Urban students, these courses will overlap portions of your winter or spring terms.)